32-Year-Old Linebacker – Baltimore Ravens

 Terrell Suggs Contract Information:

-Agreed to a contract extension with the Ravens in February of 2014.
+Restructured his contract with the Ravens in March of 2015, after agreeing to an extension in February of 2014.

-Suggs (foot) is active for Sunday's game against the Chargers.
+Suggs (back) is active for Sunday's game against the Browns.

 To instantly reveal our fantasy analysis of every player – including Terrell Suggs – simply subscribe now.